nathansamuell/groundStation/docs/user-guide/user-landing.md

-# What is GroundStation?
+# What is FlightControl?

-Welcome to GroundStation!
-GroundStation is a batteries included rocket-montoring application designed to meet team needs in competitive amateur rocketry.
+Welcome to FlightControl!
+FlightControl is a batteries included rocket-montoring application designed to meet team needs in competitive amateur rocketry.

 #### Current Features: